wemake-services/wemake-django-template/{{cookiecutter.project_name}}/docs/pages/template/django.rst

 specify ``DJANGO_ENV`` environment variable.
 It must have the same name as one of the files from ``server/settings/environments/``.
-Then values from this file will override other settings.
+Then, values from this file will override other settings.

 Local settings
 ~~~~~~~~~~~~~~